SAP-samples/kyma-runtime-extension-samples/faas-runtime-to-kyma-migration/time-based-trigger/README.md

 hello-timer       True         True    True      nodejs14   1         41s
 ```

-At this point the Function is idle.
+At this point the Function is iddle.
 Now you can deploy the Cron Job that triggers it, based on a desired schedule.

 ### Create Cron Job